yiseoffline/yiseoffline/README.md

 - 🔭 I’m currently working on Division of Computer Engineering in Hankuk University of Foreign Studies
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently learning Computer Science
 - 📫 How to reach me: lsy0476@hufs.ac.kr